UltraMessaging/rtlim/README.md

-For applications that send messages with widely varying numbers of packets each, you might want a large message to consume more tokens than small messages.
+For applications that send messages with widely varying numbers of packets each, you might want a large message to consume more tokens than a small message.

 ````
   approx_num_packets = (message_size / 1200) + 1;